HonuZ/passwordgenerator/README.md

 Java Password Generator

 A simple password generator made in java.
-You are free to change the source code.
+Provides a free and secure way to create an infinite amount of unique passwords.
+The length is 10 characters, but you are free to change the source code to your liking - increase the lenght and complexity of the password.
 Made with eclipse using Swing designer to make the frame.
+The program is 5kb.<br>
 Uses abcdefgahijklmnoqprstuvwxABCDEFGHIJKLMNOPQRSTUVWX+-*/+-0123456789 characters.
 <br><br>Source can be found in the Number Generator folder.
 Simply copy into your eclipse-workspace folder.